Child Observations Award – Short CPD Course

 Assessment

 Students will progress through a series of topics online through our student portal.
 At the end of the course students will complete a multiple choice quiz type assessment.
-If you dont complete first time you can try the assessment again at no extra charge.
-Upon completion students can download and print a college certificate whilst awaiting their CACHE endorsed certification.
+If you don’t complete first time you can try the assessment again at no extra charge.

 Trustpilot - Read what our students think !